-Holiday Treat Locations: Don’t forget to enjoy free holiday treats at select locations.
-New for this year will be a variety of new treats for Guests to enjoy – not just the traditional hot chocolate and snickerdoodle cookies.
+Don’t forget to enjoy free holiday treats at select locations.
+There will be a variety of new treats for Guests to enjoy – not just the traditional hot chocolate and snickerdoodle cookies.
 If you’re looking for healthy choices, apple slices and apple juice are available, as well as sugar-, nut- and gluten-free options.
 Ask about alternative choices at the treat locations.
 Treat stations are open until 12:00 a.m.
 There is no limit to how many times you can visit the treat stations, so enjoy as much as you like.
 Treat locations are found at the following locations:

-- Spiced Apple Cider and Snowman Sugar Cookie, Pete’s Silly Sideshow Storybook Circus in Fantasyland – Nesquik chocolate milk and peppermint crunch cookie
+- Pete’s Silly Sideshow in Storybook Circus in Fantasyland – Nesquik chocolate milk and peppermint crunch cookie

-- Ye Olde Christmas Shoppe, Liberty Square (apparel, logo pin, ornament)
+Liberty Square – Ye Olde Christmas Shoppe (apparel, logo pin, ornaments)

 Note: Annual Passholders can purchase an exclusive pin to commemorate the event at the Trading Post.
 Don’t forget to use your merchandise discount!

 The parade features all of your favorite holiday classics, including snowmen, dancing reindeer, Disney characters, tin toy soldiers, and of course, Santa!
 It’s a fun and fanciful romp!
 (Also, be prepared as this parade pipes in some fantastic scents, like peppermint, evergreen trees, and gingerbread!)
 For the best view, make sure to be standing on Main Street, about halfway down the street.
 You don’t want to be too close to the castle.
-In addition, guests can expect to see Anna and Elsa, plus Kristoff and Olaf will appear in the parade, as well as Vanellope and Wreck-It Ralph from “Wreck-It Ralph”.
-In addition, don’t miss the Kringle Krew pre-parade which will take place at Center Street and the Main Street Train Station at 8:15 p.m. and 10:30 p.m.
+In addition, guests can expect to see Anna and Elsa, plus Kristoff and Olaf will appear in the parade.

 This trio of Buzz Lightyear, Mike Wazowski, and Stitch band together to fight holiday doldrums across the galaxy in a jolly musical revue.
 The show features many rockin’ versions of different classic Christmas anthems.